kenny-goh/kscript/readme.md

 - Optimization
 - HTTP support (Nice to have)
 - Socket support (Nice to have)
+- Code generation to bytecodes (Nice to have)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.